Exclusive: Why is Everipedia Built on EOS, not on Ethereum?By Jun 18, 2019 4 Min Read

 Wikipedia is the largest online encyclopedia and one of the top 5 websites worldwide in terms of web traffic.
-While Wikipedia has been dominant in decades, the ecosystem of encyclopedia is likely to be changed with the advent of blockchain.
+While Wikipedia has been dominant in decades, the ecosystem of the encyclopedia is likely to be changed with the advent of blockchain.
 Everipedia is a wiki-based online encyclopedia which adopts EOS blockchain technology.
-Besides, a cryptocurrency token called “IQ” is used to encourage content generation and censorship resistance in Everipedia.
+Besides, a cryptocurrency token called “IQ” is used to encourage the content generation and censorship resistance in Everipedia.

-Wikipedia Co-Founder Larry Sanger is happy to embrace the changes in online encyclopedia with blockchain.
+Wikipedia Co-Founder Larry Sanger is happy to embrace the changes in the online encyclopedia with blockchain.
 Joined Everipedia as Chief Information Officer (CIO) Dec 2017, Larry shares to our readers why Everipedia is built on EOS instead of Ethereum!
-He also mentioned 4 advantages of blockchain on encyclopedia, yet efficiencies are not the main advantage!
+He also mentioned 4 advantages of blockchain on the encyclopedia, yet efficiencies are not the main advantage!

 According to Wikipedia, Everipedia is a wiki-based online encyclopedia launched in Jan 2015 as a fork of Wikipedia.
 As the chief information officer of Everipedia, is this role even more challenging than your co-founder role of Wikipedia?

 I'm not sure about the date.
 The first bits of code were done in late 2014, I'm told.
-I saw the first version of the site in spring or summer of 2015, and it had recently come online then.
+I saw the first version of the site in the spring or summer of 2015, and it had recently come online then.
 By the way, I'm not a co-founder of Everipedia.
 I was an informal adviser starting in 2015.
 I became CIO officially in December of 2017, as a direct result of Everipedia's move to the blockchain.

 No, Wikipedia was harder.
 With Wikipedia, I was the only person doing daily management of the site, and we had one assigned programmer.
 So almost everything was on me.
 When I joined Everipedia, there were already over a dozen full-timers and we've doubled that number by now.
 It's a very different ball game this time around.
 The Internet startup scene has changed a lot.